 - Ask yourself what is related to what, and how?

-- This is a process of unpacking the ideas to see what is already assumed.
+- It is a process of unpacking the ideas to see what is already assumed.
 For example, the “Climate Emergency” idea assumes many things that are not necessarily true.
 It assumes…

 - That CO2 is driving climate change,